-One often overlooked method for improving resource optimization is to employ systems thinking.
+One often overlooked method for improving resource management optimization is to employ systems thinking.
 Sure, resource optimization is mostly about prioritizing and filtering your incoming demand and lining it up with the available capacity.
 Seems easy enough.

-But resource optimization is much more than balancing supply with demand.
+But resource management optimization is much more than balancing supply with demand.
 It’s also about getting the most out of your people, whose productivity can vary based on environmental factors and whether they’re having a good day or bad day, which itself can have many influencers.

 The first step is to look at the causing and resulting variables of resource workload going up or down, as well as the causing variable of those factors.